Joseph-Anthony-King/exo_political_theory/README.txt

 [b]Exo Affairs Institute:[/b] An institute of public and private specialists to coordinate our external affairs and spread our values and influence.

-The [b]Exo Affairs Institute[/b] is limited to one per planet and it's stats are as follows:
+The [b]Exo Affairs Institute[/b] is limited to one on the capital planet and it's stats are as follows:

 [h2]Cost[/h2]
 [list]